quinton-ashley/nostlan/README.md

 Bottlenose is open source and MIT licensed!
 I loved using Electron to make Bottlenose.
 I highly recommend it to devs interested in creating native desktop apps with node.js.
 Bottlenose is written in good ol', no-types-allowed javascript and proudly uses Pug, jQuery, Bootstrap, and Contro.

-## Collaboration Guide
+## Contributing to Bottlenose (code)

 PRs are welcome!
 Please follow my coding style though.
 No callback pyramids, use Async/Await whenever possible.
 Do not write plain JS novels when editing the DOM, just use jQuery please.
 I will be changing more of the code to make contro-ui a separate package shortly.

 ## Contributing to Bottlenose

+I need a database file for Xenia and PCSX2.
+Using gametdb database files was easy but they do not have a database of xbox 360 or PS2 games.
+If someone could scrape a database site for me and give me a database file then I could support these emulators.

-If you would like to update a game database, make a PR or email me <mailto:qashto@gmail.com> with your new or updated entries.
+If you would like to update an existing game database, make a PR or email me <mailto:qashto@gmail.com> with your new or updated entries.
 Game database JSON files can be found in the db folder.
 Game entries are structured like this:

 ```javascript
 {